It takes around seven years of study and training to qualify as an architect.

-Architects create designs for new projects, alterations and redevelopments.
-They use their specialist construction knowledge and high level drawing skills to design buildings that are functional, safe, sustainable and aesthetically pleasing.
+Architects create designs for new construction projects, alterations and redevelopments.
+They use their specialist construction knowledge and high-level drawing skills to design buildings that are functional, safe, sustainable and aesthetically pleasing.

 Architects stay involved throughout the construction process, adapting their plans according to budget constraints, environmental factors or client needs.
-As such, they operate as part of an overall project team; they work closely with a range of construction professionals from quantity surveyors to building services engineers.
+As such, they operate as part of an overall project design team, working closely with a range of construction professionals from quantity surveyors to building services engineers.

 Typical work activities include:

 - creating building designs and highly detailed drawings both by hand and by using specialist computer-aided design (CAD) applications